Government of Peace and Unity

 The Government of Peace and Unity (حكومة السلام والوحدة) is a rival government and quasi-state established in April 2025 to administer areas of Sudan controlled by the Rapid Support Forces (RSF) and allied groups during the Sudanese Civil War, in opposition to the internationally recognised government appointed by the Transitional Sovereignty Council.
-The Government of Peace and Unity is headed by its chairman and commander of RSF Hemedti.
+The Government of Peace and Unity is headed by the leader of RSF Mohamed Hamdan Dagalo, known by the nom de guerre "Hemedti".

 Background

 Sudanese president Omar al-Bashir was overthrown in a coup d'état in April 2019 following large-scale protests.
 A 39-month transition to democracy was planned, with the role of head of state being performed by a Transitional Sovereignty Council, and a transitional government led by Abdalla Hamdok was formed to govern the country until elections planned for July 2023.
 The transition period ended abruptly when the transitional government was dissolved following a further coup d'état, led by Abdel Fattah al-Burhan, in October 2021.
-A civil war between the al-Burhan led Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF) led by Hemedti broke out in April 2023.
+A civil war between the al-Burhan led Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF) led by "Hemedti" broke out in April 2023.

 Initially, the RSF gained control of most of the capital, Khartoum and parts of Southern and Western Sudan.
 However, by early 2025, the SAF had regained ground around Khartoum and by mid-February 2025, had control over about two-thirds of the Khartoum metropolitan area.